salemhilal/Viewr/README.md

     <img data-flickr-id="9467631964" width="500" alt="Flickr photo"></img>

 And that's it!
-Fittr takes care of loading the optimal image size from Flickr, whether on a retina display or not.
+Viewr takes care of loading the optimal image size from Flickr, whether on a retina display or not.

 Options
 -------

-You can pass a number of options to Fittr:
+You can pass a number of options to Viewr:

 #### filter ####
 Only runs on img tags with a given id or class.
-This lets you use different options on different groups of images by creating different copies of Fittr.
+This lets you use different options on different groups of images by creating different copies of Viewr.

     default: null
     options: any selector (string)